Community key to tourism in post COVID-19 world

 He further believes that the Sultanate can positively represent this new approach of focusing on local tourism until the ‘globalised interconnected tourism’ is back on track.

-“The Sultanate has extraordinary local destinations, traditional handcrafts, wonderful natural ecosystems, and unique storytelling atmospheres where the Omani communities are the main creative producers of this new way to do tourism,” he explains.
+“The Sultanate has extraordinary local destinations, traditional handcrafts, wonderful natural ecosystems and unique storytelling atmosphere where the Omani communities are the main creative producers of this new way to do tourism’’, he explains.

 The responsible tourism will take advantage of the inclusiveness and participation of the Omani people in doing tourism by recognising the importance of the social relations and local traditions in developing the tourism products, Dr Angelo concludes.